Maeevick/Maeevick/README.md

 - software architecture ("hexagonal architecture / port adapters patterns" or "functional core - imperative shell"...)
 - extreme programming techniques (pair-programming, test driven development, fast feedback loop, introspection...)
-- helping, sharing, growing, learning day to day... as an individu and asa __team__
+- helping, sharing, growing, learning day to day... as an individu and as a __team__

 <!--
 **Maeevick/Maeevick** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.